Blood Orange Halves

 Citrus sinensisClinical Encyclopedia

-Blood oranges are a variety of orange with a distinctive dark red flesh, rich in antioxidants and vitamin C. They offer a unique flavor profile that combines sweetness with a hint of tartness.
+Blood oranges are a variety of orange with a distinctive dark red flesh, rich in antioxidants and vitamin C, making them a nutritious addition to any diet.

 Macronutrient Ratio